Class 9 NCERT Solutions Maths Chapter 9: Circles

 OB = O'D (radii of congruent circles)

-AOB CO'D (SSS congruence rule)
+CO'D (SSS congruence rule)

 AB = CD (by CPCT)